dimitri/pgextwlist/README.md

 #### custom scripts templating

-Before executing them, the *extwlist* extension applies the following substitions to the *custom scripts*:
+Before executing them, the *extwlist* extension applies the following substitutions to the *custom scripts*:

   - any line that begins with `\echo` is removed,

-  - the literal `@extschema@` is unconditionnaly replaced by the current schema being used to create the extension objects,
+  - the literal `@extschema@` is unconditionally replaced by the current schema being used to create the extension objects,

   - the literal `@current_user@` is replaced by the name of the current